-PART 1 - Skills REVIEW/EXPLORATION → Translation Vectors
+Part 2 - Skills REVIEW/EXPLORATION Translation Vectors

-- 1. Here's another investigation involving TRANSLATION VECTORS: - a.
+- 1. Here's another Geogebra investigation involving TRANSLATION VECTORS: - a.
 Enter the equation $x^2 + y^2 = 9$. - b.
-Go to the line tool $(3^{rd}$ "tool") and select VECTOR \rightarrow - c.
-Start the VECTOR at (-8,-6) and end the VECTOR at (-6,-5) \rightarrow you should see u = Vector (A,B) and $\begin{pmatrix} 2\\1 \end{pmatrix}$ appear on the left. - d.
-What IS a vector? - e.
+Go to the line tool (3rd "tool") and select VECTOR - c.
+Start the VECTOR at (-8,-6) and end the VECTOR at (-6,-5) you should see u = Vector (A,B) and appear on the left. - d.
+By considering what you see in GEOGEBRA, what IS a vector? - e.
 Find the Translate by Vector tool - f.
 So, now translate the circle using this vector (follow the 2 steps) - g.
 Where is the new circle located?
 What is its equation? - h.
-Drag the head of the vector to new locations → record a few and then also notice how the circle moves and notice its equation as well → what is the connection between the "translation", the center and the equation of the circle?
+Drag the head of the vector to new locations record a few and then also notice how the circle moves and notice its equation as well what is the connection between the "translation", the center and the equation of the circle? - i.

-- i.
 Drag the entire vector around to a new location.
 Does anything about the circle change? - j.
 If a circle of radius r has a center at (h,k), determine its equation.